inab/opeb-pub-enricher/README.md

 Depending on the chosen flags, it fetches from OpenEBench technical toolbox REST API (which follows [next JSON Schema](https://openebench.bsc.es/monitor/tool/tool.json), [source from repo here](https://github.com/inab/elixibilitas/blob/master/java/elixibilitas-rest/src/main/resources/META-INF/resources/tool.json)) the list of tools, along with their registered PubMed Id , DOI or PubMedCentral Id.
 Only tools with such information are considered.

-The extracted publication identifiers are validated against the enabled publication repositories (currently supported PubMed, EuropePMC and WikiData), gathering for the valid identifiers additional information, like the journal, year, authors, references and citations.
+The extracted publication identifiers are validated against the enabled publication repositories (currently supported PubMed, Offline PubMed, EuropePMC and WikiData), gathering for the valid identifiers additional information, like the journal, year, authors, references and citations.

 ## Installation requirements